 - To provide Medic Mentor and University Hospitals Birmingham Trust with a student ID card or other form of identification when asked to do so.

 Medic Mentor and University Hospitals Birmingham Trust considers the forms of inappropriate conduct that are set out below, to constitute misconduct that is likely to lead to disciplinary action under the Student Code of Conduct.
 However, the list should not be regarded as exhaustive.

 - Unacceptable behaviour arising from the consumption of alcohol.

-- The possession or use of illegal drugs.
+- The possession of, distribution of or use of illegal drugs.

 - Discrimination, harassment, or victimisation of others on the grounds of their age, disability, gender, gender re-assignment, pregnancy, maternity, race, religion, belief, or sexual orientation.

-- Failure to respect the rights of others to freedom of speech within the law, as required by s.43 of the Education Act (No.2) 1986.
+- Failure to respect the rights of others to freedom of speech within the law, as required by Section 43 of the Education Act (No.2) 1986.

 - Any action that is likely to cause injury or impairment of safety at Medic Mentor and University Hospitals Birmingham Trust online events.

 - Any behaviour that damages Medic Mentor’s or University Hospitals Birmingham Trust’s reputation with its local communities, as evidenced by complaints from residents, residents’ groups, local representatives or the police.

 - Any behaviour that damages, or that has the potential to damage, Medic Mentor’s or University Hospitals Birmingham Trust’s relationship or reputation with external organisations and groups.